kaiiskirrrrr/guarded-regions-DMA/README.md

 ## How To Use:

 - Pretty self explanatory
-- Pair with another DMA Library
+- Pair with another DMA Library[Uploading loop.h…]()
+- Check if kernel, if it is use a scatter handle with 4. if not use one with 0.